MuzammalRamzan/PredictionUSDTSOftware/TROUBLESHOOTING.md

 - Automatically recovers from known error states
 - Logs detailed information for debugging

+#### 5. Automatic Blockchain Verification on Load
+The Admin Panel now verifies blockchain state when loading questions:
+- Checks each "ended but unsettled" question against the blockchain
+- Automatically syncs any questions that are already settled on blockchain
+- Only displays questions that truly need settlement
+- Prevents the "already settled" error by proactively detecting mismatches

 ### Prevention

 To prevent this issue in the future: